5 Symptoms Of Genital Herpes In Men

 2. Lumps and bumps

-If you do have visible symptoms they’re often very mild and can be mistaken for things like ingrown hairs or spots.
+If you do have visible symptoms of herpes, they’re often very mild and can be mistaken for things like ingrown hairs or spots.
 Herpes lumps and bumps could look like sores, red bumps, white blisters, or scabs.

 Herpes is passed on via skin-to-skin contact so symptoms in men will usually appear on the butt-cheeks, thighs, around the anus, in/around the mouth, in the urethra (penis or front hole) or scrotum areas.